metal3-io/ip-address-manager/docs/releasing.md

 ### Expected artifacts

-1. A container image of the shared cluster-api-provider-metal3 manager
+1. A container image of the ip-address-manager manager
 1. A git tag
+1. A deployment file : ipam-components.yaml

 ### Artifact locations

-1. The container image is found in the registry `quay.io/metal3-io` with an image name of `ipam` and a tag that matches the release version.
+1. The container image is found in the registry `quay.io/metal3-io` with an image name of `ip-address-manager` and a tag that matches the release version.
 The image is automatically built once the release has been created.

 ## Creating a release for IPAM